oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ## Consume Assets

 The retrieved assets can now be consumed so in this tutorial we consume the first one.
-The following code goes after `async retrieveAssets()` function.
+The following code goes after the `async retrieveAssets()` function.

 ```js
 async consumeAsset() {